 Hi, I’m Hrishikesh Kokate.
-I’m a currently a third-year graduation student from Thane, India.
-I’ve been fascinated by computers and a tech-enthusiast for a huge part of my life.
+I’m working at Netlify.
+I’m from Thane, India.
+I’ve been fascinated by computers and been a tech-enthusiast for a huge part of my life.
 From learning new applications to developing one myself, exploring graphics creation, fiddling with the deep ends of an operating system, I have always tried to keep myself updated, theoretically and practically on my knowledge about computers and phones.

 I believe in constantly learning new concepts, applications, etc. and revising the old ones.
 Change is inevitable and you need to move along with the trend to keep yourself in the competition.
 Thus, I always keep experimenting and researching on new possibilities to learn and improve.
 Apart from computers, I’m also interested in physics and astronomy.
 I keep reading articles about new concepts and reports about the two.
 However, when I tried to learn these subjects formally, that didn’t end well.

 Currently, I’m working as a Senior Support Engineer at Netlify.

 Along with that, I’m also developing my application skillset.
 I believe, just knowing how to use more number of applications isn’t a good thing, but, one should be able to use the correct one for a particular task.
 Just changing applications doesn’t help unless one’s not familiar with the concepts of the application or the task in general.
 Thus, I always give equal importance to theory or knowing why something behaves the way it does.

 2021-2023: Expected to graduate as a Master of Business Administration from Indian Institute of Aviation and Hospitality Management, Kalyan (affiliated with Singhania University, Jhunjhunu).